Dog Collars

 Buy the product for its diversity, extra long prongs, anti-bark mode, and other features you find inexpensive.

-• The anti-bark mode works fine with medium dogs.
+• Anti-bark mode works fine with medium dogs.

 • Easy-to-use remote with a parallel layout of buttons